xanderschrijen/urltoimage/README.md

 Your file is no longer self contained.

-Run the "Image URL to Data" (from the command palette) on the selected url and it will be replaced by something like:
+Run the "URL To Image" (from the command palette) on the selected url and it will be replaced by something like:

 ``